-John O'Farrell currently writes a weekly column in The Guardian newspaper.
-The column usually takes a humourous or satirical look at a major event in British or World politics of the previous week.
-His views are somewhat left-of-centre and though a member of the Labour Party, O'Farrell has been a consistent critic of his party's policy in Iraq.
-Previously he wrote a similar column in The Independent.
+John O'Farrell writes a regular column in The Guardian newspaper, which takes a humorous or satirical look at a major event in British or World politics of the previous week.
+He is also a novelist with over a dozen titles to his name.

 Things Can Only Get Worse?, the long-awaited 2017 sequel to his iconic first book Things Can Only Get Better?
 (1998), was a number one best-seller and remains one of the most popular political memoirs ever written.